 Believe it or not, recruitment events are as popular as ever, and they’re a great way to get to know candidates outside of their resume and cover letter.
 A platform like Meetup can facilitate less official, informal meetings like these.

-A great tip is to look into incentivizing your employees’ recommendations of talent from their networks.
+A great full life cycle recruiting tip is to look into incentivizing your employees’ recommendations of talent from their networks.
 Be wary of recruiting exclusively within your networks, as it can lead to excessively homogeneous workplaces.

 Image credit: Blue Signal